Reading Education

 Jennifer Bryson

-Dr. Jennifer Bryson is a senior lecturer and director of the Elementary Education and Reading Education programs at Boston University Wheelock College of Education & Human Development.
-In her research, Dr. Bryson uses sociocognitive and sociocultural theories of learning to examine the role of family literacy projects as a tool to bridge home and school […]
+Dr. Jennifer Bryson is a senior lecturer and director of the Elementary Education program at Boston University Wheelock College of Education & Human Development.
+In her research, Dr. Bryson uses sociocognitive and sociocultural theories of learning to examine the role of family literacy projects as a tool to bridge home and school literacy.
+Her research […]

 Katherine Frankel

-Dr. Katherine K. Frankel is an associate professor of literacy education and chair of the Language & Literacy Education Department at Boston University Wheelock College of Education & Human Development.
+Dr. Katherine K. Frankel is an associate professor of literacy education at Boston University Wheelock College of Education & Human Development.
 Dr. Frankel teaches graduate courses in literacy and qualitative methods.
-Her research focuses on adolescent literacy, broadly, including how to support adolescents’ literacy learning across […]
+Her research focuses on adolescent literacy, broadly, including how to support adolescents’ literacy learning across disciplines in secondary (middle and high school) classrooms as […]

 Amanda Gundlach